cannatag/ldap3/docs/manual/source/encoding.rst

 * data coming from the user
 * data going to the user
 * data going to output logs
-* data coming from flaky servers that return the DN in not utf-8 encoding in search responses.
+* data coming from flaky servers that return the DN or the schema in not utf-8 encoding.

 Server data flow
 ----------------